reactive/data-client/docs/guides/url.md

 ```

 Customizing the url patterns is typically as easy as overriding either of these
 methods.
-However, in more extreme scenarios, [getUrl()](../api/requestshape#geturlparams-param-string)
+However, in more extreme scenarios, [getUrl()](../api/FetchShape#geturlparams-param-string)
-can be set in a custom RequestShape definition.
+can be set in a custom FetchShape definition.

 ## Example